 - Call the phone to see if the signal goes through.

 Why?
 Because the test doesn’t take into account the strength of the signal.
-A standard Mylar bag which is often marketed as a Faraday bag might provide 40dB of protection – enough to block a phone’s signal but not enough to safeguard against an EMP event.
+A standard Mylar bag, often marketed as a Faraday bag, might provide 40dB of protection – enough to block a phone’s signal but not enough to safeguard against an EMP event.

-So, the bag shown in the video (which provides 40dB of shielding) isn’t a great choices UNLESS you double-bag your devices inside.
+So, the bag shown in the video (which provides 40dB of shielding) isn’t a great choice UNLESS you double-bag your devices inside.

-Good EMP bags are going to be better constructed so they provide a higher dB of protection (and cost more than a few dollars!).
+Good EMP bags will be better constructed, providing a higher dB of protection (and cost more than a few dollars!).

 Here are some good options:

 Not everything will fit in a Faraday cage.
 And it isn’t practical to store gear you use daily inside a Faraday cage.
 So, I want to address how to protect critical equipment against EMP.

 In the past, cars were built with good ol’ mechanical parts.
 Today, increasingly, more of a vehicle is run by electrical components.
 Some newer cars even have more than 100 microprocessors in them!

 According to one report from Embedded, cars have over 200 lbs of electronics in them and more than a mile of wiring!

 That article was written in 2003, and cars have picked up many more electronics since then.